open223/models.open223.info/examples/lbnl-bdg3-1.md

   language: python
   name: python3
 ---
-# Example Building 3 Model 1
+# LBNL Example Building 3 Model 1

-Exammple Building 3 is a medium-sized office building with two office floors.
+Example Building 3 is a medium-sized office building with two office floors.
 It uses an underfloor air distribution system with fan-powered terminal reheat coils for perimeter zones.
 Four roof-top units with VAV are located on the roof.
 Labels have been anonymized, and are not interpretable.